-If you're preparing to build your first PC, you may wonder what tools you need for the job.
-The good news is, in modern times building your own computer doesn’t require much at all in terms of tools or equipment, and a basic screwdriver is very likely to be all you actually need (unless you're building something quite advanced like a custom open-loop liquid cooled PC).
+In modern times, building your own desktop computer doesn’t require much at all in terms of tools or equipment, and a basic screwdriver is very likely to be all you actually need unless you're building something quite advanced like a custom open-loop liquid cooled PC.

 Is a screwdriver all you need to build a PC?

-In the vast majority of cases (pun intended) - yes, a basic screwdriver is the only required tool to build a computer.
+In the vast majority of cases (pun intended) - yes, a basic screwdriver is the only required tool to build a computer (however you may need 2 different sizes; see below).
 You'll use it to tighten the screws on your components to hold them securely in place.
 For a typical modern gaming PC build, I'd go as far to say that 95% of the time a screwdriver is all you need and you'd only need other tools if you're doing rarer customizations or if you want to make things more convenient.

 What type of screwdriver should you use to build a PC?

-Thought you'd never ask - a Phillips-head size number #2 would be ideal, as pretty much all screws inside a PC are going to be crosshead ones.
-You ideally want one with a decently-long neck for those hard to reach screws, but you could get away with a smaller or larger screwdriver.
-Though if you had to choose, you're better off with one that's longer than you need instead of shorter, though in an ideal world you'd have a short screwdriver on-hand too as there are certain situations that a shorter one is easier to use.
+A Phillips-head size number #2 is needed for every PC build, as pretty much all screws inside a computer are going to be crosshead ones.
+You ideally want one with a decently-long neck for those hard to reach screws, but you could get away with a small-neck screwdriver in most cases.
+If you had to choose, you're better off with one that's longer than you need instead of shorter.

 Is a magnetic screwdriver safe to use when building a PC?